shjang7/daily_tech_journal/README.md

 State is a data structure.

 #### Why Hooks are preferred than using classes (28.jan.2020)
-Hooks provide intuitive API such as useState, useEffect.
-Using Hooks, we can abstract state-related logic, and it enables us to reuse and share that logic.
+Hooks provide intuitive API such as useState, useEffect. <br />Using Hooks, we can abstract state-related logic, and it enables us to reuse and share that logic.

 ## Script language overview (05.feb.2020)
-The software at an early age was written in assembly language.
-After building the compiler, software developers can write code for the more human-understandable higher language, and compiler changes it to assembly one.<br />
+The software at an early age was written in assembly language. <br />After building the compiler, software developers can write code for the more human-understandable higher language, and compiler changes it to assembly one.<br />

-But compiler needs compile time for executing a program.
-If the software changed often, it becomes overloaded.<br />
+But compiler needs compile time for executing a program. <br />If the software changed often, it becomes overloaded.<br />

-Scripting language such as Python, Javascript, and Ruby is interpreted when execution time.
-Generally, compiled language is faster at execution time due to running assembly language.
-But script language has advantages of faster building time.
+Scripting language such as Python, Javascript, and Ruby is interpreted when execution time.<br />Generally, compiled language is faster at execution time due to running assembly language.<br />But script language has advantages of faster building time.

 ## CPU scheduling (04.feb.2020)
 When we make a cup of coffee, we are not only waiting for boiling water.<br />